aspiration_pneumonia_prevention.jpg

 Preventing aspiration pneumonia is one example.
-Studies suggest that patients with aspiration pneumonia have a higher morbidity and mortality than those with community-acquired pneumonia.
-Let’s take a look at some strategies that nurses can employ to help their patients avoid this dangerous syndrome.
+Let’s look at some strategies that nurses can employ to help their patients avoid this dangerous syndrome.

 1. Identify patients at high risk

 Technically, any patient can aspirate, but most healthy individuals can tolerate small amounts of aspirated material with little effect.
-However, certain patients are at higher risk to aspirate and develop complications.
+However, certain patients are at higher risk of aspirating and developing complications.
 This includes those who:

 • Are elderly